 I probably don't qualify for financial aid.
 Should I apply for aid anyway?

 Yes.
-Stafford and PLUS loans are available regardless of need.
-The FAFSA form is free.
+Direct Unsubsidized and Direct PLUS loans are available regardless of need, but a FAFSA is required.

 Is financial aid available for international students?

 Financial aid regulations for international students differ from those for US citizens.
 For more information, please visit the website for International Programs and Services.

 Do I need to be admitted before I can apply for financial aid?

 No. You may apply for next years financial aid any time after October 1.
 To actually receive aid, you must be admitted and enrolled in a degree-seeking program at the University.

 When will I receive my financial aid award notification?